Coyotes beat Blue Jackets 3-2 in OT to extend streak - WHIZ News

 Schmaltz scored a little over two minutes later, beating Merzlikins to the glove side after a shot by Keller caromed hard off the back boards.
 Schmaltz has eight goals and seven assists his last 11 games.

+Columbus’ Mathieu Olivier and Nick Ritchie also landed some good punches in a shorter fight late in regulation, and player had to be separated numerous times.

+“I really like the way it happened because it happened organically and the guys wanted to take care of their teammates,” Tourigny said.
+“Kudos to Browny and kudos to Nick Ritchie.
+I think the way Ritch reacted was really, really good.”

-NOTES: Columbus leading scorer Johnny Gaudreau missed his second straight game due to a lower-body injury. … Coyotes C Liam O’Brien and D JJ Moser each played in their 100th career NHL game, as did Columbus RW Mathieu Olivier. … Coyotes D Shayne Gostisbehere returned after missing eight games with an upper-body injury.
+NOTES: Merzlikins stopped 22 shots. … Columbus leading scorer Johnny Gaudreau missed his second straight game due to a lower-body injury. … Coyotes C Liam O’Brien and D JJ Moser each played in their 100th career NHL game, as did Columbus RW Mathieu Olivier. … Coyotes D Shayne Gostisbehere returned after missing eight games with an upper-body injury.

 UP NEXT